4 Weight Loss Myths to Ignore For Faster Results

 It is theorized that skipping breakfast can lead to overconsumption later in the day and also decreases metabolism.

-I have had many clients say, “I didnt want to hurt my metabolism by skipping breakfast so I ran to starbucks and got a 400 calorie bagel with cream cheese and a Non Fat Grande White Mocha with whipped cream.”
+I have had many clients say, “I didnt want to hurt my metabolism by skipping breakfast so I ran to Starbucks and got a bagel with cream cheese (300 calories) and a Non Fat Grande White Mocha with whipped cream (430 calories, 55g carbs)”

 Eating in the morning has less to do with “boosting metabolism” and more to do with preventing you from becoming famished and overeating later in the day.